Seek Returns logo

 0.36

-ATO vs. GEV: A comparison of their P/B Ratio against their respective Regulated Gas and Renewable Utilities industry benchmarks.
+ATO vs. GEV: A comparison of their Price-to-Book Ratio (MRQ) against their respective Gas Utilities and Electrical Equipment industry benchmarks.

 Valuation at a Glance